 But in the modern world, displaying the number to call is just not enough.
 Dispatchers want to deliver more information to the alerted people.
 So instead of old-fashioned paging, active paging is the answer.

 For instance, an active paging device can show the priority or severity class of the alert and a timer will start running.
 The user must accept the alert before the timer runs out, or the system will record that they’re not available.
-The dispatcher can see right away who are available and who are not.
+The dispatcher can see right away who is available and who is not.

 Active paging - ideal for volunteer firefighters

 In countries such as Germany, where the majority of fire brigades rely on volunteer fire fighters, paging with a simple call-out is a perfect solution.

 The part-time volunteers don’t need to be involved in the public safety authorities’ voice communication during their normal working day, when they may be busy as teachers, nurses or office workers.
 They do not need a radio like the full-time firefighters.
 The important thing is that the volunteers can be reached when they are needed.
 And that the dispatcher will know who is available and who isn't.